 - Children in KS2 also continue to learn phonics if necessary and all children receive spelling lists to learn weekly.

-- Phonic knowledge is assessed termly through the appropriate phonic assessment package based on the Letters and Sounds assessment criteria.
+- Phonic knowledge is assessed termly through the appropriate phonic assessment package based on the Harmony Trust Phonics Framework assessment criteria.

 - Phonic knowledge is assessed during Year 1 through the statutory phonics screening check.
 It also be repeated during Year 2 to monitor progress and identify those children in need of intervention.